apache/incubator-weex-cli/README.md

 #### #Tips

-If you are in use during the process, first check your package version is up to date, you can run `weex -v` and use `weex update weex-devtool@latest` to upgrade your package.
+If you have any unsolvable problems, try and check your system environment, your installed package version (`weex -v`), and upgrading to the latest package (`weex update weex-devtool@latest`) to see if the problems are resolved.